Aveline Stewart

 Consanguinity Index=0.0%

-Hugh d'Aubigny, 5th Earl of Arundel was born circa 1215.1 He was the son of William d'Aubigny, 3rd Earl of Arundel and Mabel of Chester.1 He married Isabel de Warenne, daughter of William de Warenne, 6th Earl of Surrey and Matilda Marshal, in 1234.1 He died on 7 May 1243, without issue.1 He was buried at Wymondham Priory, Norfolk, England.1
+Hugh d'Aubigny, 5th Earl of Arundel was born circa 1215.1 He was the son of William d'Aubigny, 3rd Earl of Arundel and Mabel of Chester.1 He married Isabel de Warenne, daughter of William de Warenne, 6th Earl of Surrey and Matilda Marshal, in 1234.1 He died on 7 May 1243, without issue.1 He was buried at Wymondham Priory, Norfolk, EnglandG.1

-Hugh d'Aubigny, 5th Earl of Arundel succeeded to the title of Earl of Sussex on 7 August 1224.1 He succeeded to the title of 5th Earl of Arundel [E., c.
+He succeeded as the 4th Earl of Sussex [E., 1177] on 7 August 1224.1 He succeeded as the 5th Earl of Arundel [E., c.
 1138] on 7 August 1224.1 In 1242 he was one of the seven Earls who accompanied the King in his expedition to Guienne.1 On his death his large estates were divided amongst his four sisters and their issue.2

 Citations